 Goldstein and Noguera (2006) identify benefits of Peer Assistance and Review (PAR), many of which can be applied to various peer evaluation models.
 PAR reduces isolation, allows proper time for teacher support and evaluation while reducing burdens on principals, and links professional development and evaluation.
 It also increases transparency, improves district and union partnerships, and increases the confidence and accuracy of teacher evaluation.
 Additionally, PAR aids teachers in creating new curriculum through collaboration and promotes instructional leadership.
 For instance, principals better utilize the strengths of faculty by using them as evaluators.
 Other benefits of PAR include the insurance of the quality of the consulting teacher through training programs, defining good teaching, reframing labor relations and instructional leadership, and potentially building bridges to a mentorship program (Goldstein, 2007).

 In 1999, California implemented statewide PAR programs.
 Goldstein and Noguera (2006) analyzed the results of surveys and interviews of over 300 hours of observation and 200 participants, including 12 coaches and 140 teachers.
 They found that PAR increased transparency and increased validity in the evaluation process.
 There was higher confidence in the decisions made regarding future employment.
-Additionally, there was a great focus on the quality of teaching.
+Additionally, there was a greater focus on the quality of teaching.

 Wellein et al. (2009) analyzed a peer review process at a higher education institute whose goal was to improve teaching and documentation of teaching performances.
 They created a Best Practices of Teaching document prior to observations in order to focus evaluations on a shared vision, including the following domains: objectives, organization, lecture content, presentation style, interaction and rapport with students, assignments, and examination.
 At the end of the year, they surveyed the faculty, and the main criticism was the amount of time the process consumed.
 However, results showed an agreement or strong agreement that the evaluation process was beneficial for both evaluators and those being evaluated.